-(1) The income tax reversals resulting from the preferential income tax rates that Foshan Viomi was entitled to as a 2016 HNTE included in the "Effect of tax holidays" in the table above.
-And the favorable 15% tax rate will be eligible for three years starting from 2016.

-(2) The permanent book-tax differences mainly consisted of R&D super deductions.
+The income tax reversals resulting from the preferential income tax rates that Foshan Viomi was entitled to as an HNTE is included in the "Income tax on tax holidays" in the table above.
+The favorable 15% tax rate will be eligible for three years starting from 2016.
+The permanent book-tax differences mainly consisted of R&D super deductions.
+(1)

-(3) Effect of income tax rate change represents the effect due to the change in the applicable tax rate in calculating deferred income tax as a result of Foshan Viomi's qualification of HNTE in 2016.
+(2) (3) Effect of income tax rate change represents the effect due to the change in the applicable tax rate in calculating deferred income tax as a result of Foshan Viomi's qualification of HNTE in 2016.

 (4) As of December 31, 2015, the Group provided full valuation allowance for the deferred tax assets as it has incurred net accumulated operating losses for income tax purposes since its inception.
 The Group believed that it is more likely than not that these net accumulated operating losses and other deferred tax assets will not be utilized in the near future.
-For the years ended December 31, 2016 and 2017, Foshan Viomi reported taxable profit and a majority of the net operating loss of Foshan Viomi has been utilized in 2016.
+For the years ended December 31, 2016, 2017 and 2018, Foshan Viomi reported taxable profit and the Group believes that it is more likely than not that the deferred tax assets of Foshan Viomi will be utilized in the future.
 Therefore, valuation allowances related to deferred tax assets of Foshan Viomi have been released in 2016.
+Valuation allowance for the years ended December 31, 2017 and 2018 are related to the deferred tax assets of certain group entities which reported loss.
+The Group believed that it is more likely than not that these the deferred tax assets of these entities will not be utilized.
+Therefore, valuation allowance has been provided.